r-lib/later/README.md

 ```cpp
 void later_fd(void (*func)(int *, void *), void *data, int num_fds, struct pollfd *fds, double secs)
 ```
 The first argument is a pointer to a function that takes two arguments.
 The first of those is an `int*` which is provided by `later_fd()` when called back containing the values `0`, `1` or `NA_INTEGER` for the readiness of each file descriptor (or an error condition).
 The second argumentis a `void*` that will be passed as the second argument of the function when it's called back.
-The third is the total number of file descriptors being passed, the fourth a pointer to a vector of `stuct pollfds`, and the fifth being the number of seconds until timing out.
+The third is the total number of file descriptors being passed, the fourth a pointer to an array of `stuct pollfds`, and the fifth being the number of seconds until timing out.

 To use the C++ interface, you'll need to add `later` to your `DESCRIPTION` file under both `LinkingTo` and `Imports`, and also make sure that your `NAMESPACE` file has an `import(later)` entry.